QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ```

-Broadcasting above can be seen as the following `for` loop
+The previous broadcasting operation is equivalent to the following `for` loop

 ```{code-cell} python3